kaifishr/Snake/README.md

 \end{aligned}
 $$

 However, this encoding scheme has the weakness that it is not clear in which direction the agent is moving, making it hard to train an agent.
-In order to detect the direction of a moving snake, a color gradient can be added to the snake's encoding.
-Alternatively, the difference of two consecutive frames (or states) or a sequence of frames can be fed into the policy network.
+In order to detect the direction of the moving snake, either a sequence of past frames can be fed into the network or a color gradient can be added to the snake's encoding.
+Alternatively, the difference of two consecutive frames (or states) can be fed into the policy network.

 #### Actions

 Based on the present state, an agent selects one out of four actions.
 These actions are going *left*, *right*, *up* and *down*.
 Actions are determined by the agent's current policy.
 Here, the policy is modeled as a neural network with four output neurons.
 The actions are integer-valued and retrieved by applying the argmax function to the network's output neurons.

-Even though there are four actions available, not all moves are allowed (colliding with own body or hitting obstacles such as other agents or the playing fields border).
-If the action is legal, the opponents make their moves, and the agent observes the new state.
+Even though there are four actions available, not all moves are allowed (colliding with one's own body or hitting the playing field border).
+If the action is legal, the agent observes the new state the environment has transitioned to.

 States where the agent finds food come with a reward of +1.
-Making illegal moves results in a reward of -1.
+Illegal moves result in a reward of -1.
 Punishing wrong moves encourages the agent to learn only legal moves over time.
 All other states (including draws) yield a reward of 0.

 ### Policy Network